 So, with the money that you do decide to invest, coming up with an overall asset allocation is the next step.
 There are plenty of free resources out there to help you determine a recommended stock and bond allocation based on your investment goals, time horizon, risk tolerance, and so on, so I’m not going to cover it here.

 If you need help, Vanguard’s website has a great free resource for building an asset allocation.

 Financial advisors usually charge a steep fee for this service, but it’s nothing that you can’t do yourself with just a little bit of research.
 Really.

 Looking for a good online investment broker?
 I recommend Ally Invest – very easy to use with a bunch of awesome tools to help you manage your portfolio.
-Get $100 in free trade commissions by using our special link.
+Get started with as little as $100 and pay no advisory fees.